marco-mart/Martinez-Chacon-Summative-Project-1/README.md

 We used MockMVC (a testing framework) to simulate HTTP requests and test the behavior of a Spring MVC controller.

-Because it would be impractical to test a random object response for correctness, we deffered to instead test the only the response received by the HTTP method.
+Because it would be impractical to test a random object response for correctness, we defered to instead test the only the response received by the HTTP method.